andybak/graph-misc-repo/README.md

 - [2) More Sections Coming Soon](https://github.com/DelSquared/graph-misc-repo#2-more-sections-coming-soon)

 ## 1) Network of Squares
-This section deals with the problem discussed my Matt Parker [here](https://www.youtube.com/watch?v=G1m7goLCJDY), [here](https://www.youtube.com/watch?v=7_ph5djCCnM) and in his book "Things to Make and Do in the Fourth Dimension" with regards to his conjecture: *That all consecutive integer sequences that exceed 25 can be rearranged such that the adjacent numbers sum to a square number, as well as 15, 16, 17, 23.* One natural way to tackle this is using Hamiltonian paths on graphs like Parker did.
+This section deals with the problem discussed by Matt Parker [here](https://www.youtube.com/watch?v=G1m7goLCJDY), [here](https://www.youtube.com/watch?v=7_ph5djCCnM) and in his book "Things to Make and Do in the Fourth Dimension" with regards to his conjecture: *That all consecutive integer sequences that exceed 25 can be rearranged such that the adjacent numbers sum to a square number, as well as 15, 16, 17, 23.* One natural way to tackle this is using Hamiltonian paths on graphs like Parker did.
 A brute force search up to 299 was carried out by Charlie Turner and the code can be found [here](https://github.com/charlieturner/square-sum-sequences) where the conjecture was found to hold.

 This subsection is currently only serving as a "data collection" centre where various data about such graphs is collected for anyone who needs to do an analysis.